scottishgovernment/economicactionplan.mygov.scot/pages/overview/case-studies/9---7-city-region-growth-deals.md

 The Scottish Government is contributing £11.7 million to the overall project cost of £350 million.
 Once complete, the expansion of the harbour at Nigg Bay is expected to help Scotland tap into the opportunities presented by the renewables and cruise tourism industries.

-Commenting on the award in 2017, Aberdeen Harbour’s then Chief Executive, Colin Parker, said: “This funding is immensely significant.
+Commenting on the award in 2017, Aberdeen Harbour’s then Chief Executive, Colin Parker, said: "This funding is immensely significant.
 It further demonstrates recognition of this strategic project as one of national and international importance.
-The facilities developed will transform the port’s ability to accommodate the trend for larger vessels we are witnessing across a whole range of industries, thereby encouraging commercial diversification and future-proofing the port’s ability to support large-scale marine operations.”
+The facilities developed will transform the port’s ability to accommodate the trend for larger vessels we are witnessing across a whole range of industries, thereby encouraging commercial diversification and future-proofing the port’s ability to support large-scale marine operations."

 (191 words)